 A distinct population of cardiac stem cells was isolated in the adult rat heart.
-These primitive cells do not express markers for blood lines and express the c-kit39.
-They are renewed, multipotent by cloning40, and have the ability to generate myocardiocytes, smooth muscle cells and endothelial cells in vitro (in the presence of 10% fetal calf serum and dexamethasone) and in vivo15.
-They were injected into the border area 5 hours after the induction of myocardial infarction in adult rats15, and they induced the formation of myocardiocytes, in the infarct area35.
+These primitive cells do not express markers for blood lines and express the c-kit.
+They are renewed, multipotent by cloning, and have the ability to generate myocardiocytes, smooth muscle cells and endothelial cells in vitro (in the presence of 10% fetal calf serum and dexamethasone) and in vivo.

+They were injected into the border area 5 hours after the induction of myocardial infarction in adult rats, and they induced the formation of myocardiocytes, capillaries and arterioles, in the infarct area.

-The improvement of the cardiac dysfunction was found 5 weeks after the infarction15.
-A Sca-115-like protein was detected by confocal microscopy and Western blot tests in human and dog myocardiocytes36.
-Like Sca-1, it belongs to the Ly6 family of surface antigens and it is still unarrayed15.
-A population of cardiac stem cells having the Isl-1 transcription factor15 has been described; they have shown an extremely efficient conversion to adult myocardiocytes in the absence of cell fusion40.
-However, up to this point, they have been detected only in neonatal samples in humans and rats15.
-Residual cardiac stem cells are involved in the slow replacement of myocardiocytes7, replacing cells lost occasionally8 but inaccessible to the rapid regeneration of a large number of cells in response to lesions such as myocardial infarction15.
+The improvement of the cardiac dysfunction was found 5 weeks after the infarction.
+A Sca-1-like protein was detected by confocal microscopy and Western blot tests in human and dog myocardiocytes.
+Like Sca-1, it belongs to the Ly6 family of surface antigens and it is still unarrayed.
+A population of cardiac stem cells having the Isl-1 transcription factor has been described; they have shown an extremely efficient conversion to adult myocardiocytes in the absence of cell fusion.
+However, up to this point, they have been detected only in neonatal samples in humans and rats.